Different levels of check and disclosures

 Young person under 18 - conviction and suspended prison sentence

-Delia is 24.
-She was convicted of common assault in 2011.
-She received six months imprisonment suspended for two years.
+Delia is 20.
+She was convicted of common assault in 2017.
+She received six months detention in the Young Offenders Centre, suspended for two years.

 This conviction will not be filtered because Delia received a prison sentence.

 Specified offence - conviction and fine

 Ely is 30.
 He was convicted of possessing prohibited images of children in 2004.
 He was fined £500.